zero-to-mastery/resources/HowtoInterviewforCodeJobs.md

 * [CodeSignal](https://www.codesignal.com): Formerly CodeFights, this site has real-world coding questions as well as challenges to keep your skills sharp and help you prepare for interviews.

 * [HackerRank](https://www.hackerrank.com/): A place where you can practice coding, prepare for interviews, and get hired.

+* [CoderByte](https://www.coderbyte.com/): A site for coding challenges and interview prep (including examples of real-world coding challenges/interview questions from various tech companies, including Google, Facebook, and the like).